facebook pixel

 Mises recognized that certain fundamental concepts and principles about goal-directed action in general are needed to properly ground economics.
 For Rand, this need is filled by ethics or morality (she uses the terms interchangeably); she views ethics as the fundamental science of values, and values as the objects of goal-directed action.
 For Rand, all of man’s goal-directed activity falls squarely under the purview of ethics, which establishes at the most abstract level the fundamental concepts and principles regarding human goals, choices, and actions.
 She remarks in her marginal comments to Human Action: “Isn’t it clear by now that ‘praxeology’ is intended as a substitute for morality?
 What is morality, if it is not the science of ‘all human choices’?”
 (Marginalia 133).
 It is the task of ethics to define the fundamental nature of value.
 For Rand, value is objective — that is, it crucially involves a conceptual mind creatively grasping means-ends relationships to achieve conceived goals.
 It is a unified conception of value that, like Menger’s, applies to both consumer goods and producer goods.
 It encompasses the conceptual goal-directed thinking that the neoclassical school ignores and that Mises sees as the subject of praxeology.

-READ ALSO: Facets of Ayn Rand (Part 7)
+READ ALSO: Ayn Rand and The Skyscraper

 In the early part of the twentieth century, the Austrian school was considered one of several allied schools developing the emerging marginal utility ideas, differing from other schools stylistically, but not in essentials; this view changed as a result of the famous socialist calculation debate, when stark differences began to emerge between the Austrian school and the developing mainstream neoclassical school.
 In 1920 Ludwig von Mises published his famous paper “Die Wirtschaftsrechnung im Sozialistischen Gemeinwesen,” in which he argued that economic calculation is impossible under socialism.4 It concluded that socialism is doomed to failure as an economic system, because it is impossible to know how to rationally organize the production of goods, without the price system with which to calculate the best courses of action.
 Mises gives the example of a mountain lying in the way of a proposed rail line (Mises 1927 [2005], 47–48).
 Should track be laid around the mountain, or over it, or should a tunnel be dug through it?
 All these alternatives are technically feasible, but the technical knowledge by itself does not dictate which course of action is best — that is, which plan achieves the most value.
 This can only be determined by calculating the costs and benefits of each plan using market prices, in order to identify the most profitable route.
 Such an evaluation is impossible to a socialist state, which has no markets for factors of production (since all means of production are owned by the state), hence no prices with which to perform such a calculation.
 The crux of Mises’s argument is that a distinct (but interrelated) process of evaluation of the facts and technical possibilities is necessary, which a socialist state simply cannot perform.
 Technical knowledge alone does not provide the guidance needed for the production of value.